Operating at the crossroads of technology, innovation, and the arts, we support impact-driven organisations and businesses to thrive.

 Ines Khedira

-Evert Faber van der Meulen is an institutional fundraiser with over 15 years of experience in programme development, proposal writing, and consortium building.
+Evert is an institutional fundraiser specalised in programme development, proposal writing, and consortium building.
 Over the years, he has raised tens of millions of euros for a variety of projects.
 He also designs and conducts trainings in fundraising, theory of change development, and monitoring, evaluation and learning.
-His areas of expertise include entrepreneurship and job creation, arts and culture, and media and civil society.
+His areas of expertise include entrepreneurship and job creation, arts and culture, media, and civil society.

 Born and raised in San Francisco, Katie has called a number of places home, including New York, Cairo, London, and Tunis.
-More recently, she can usually be found living somewhere along the Mediterranean, brushing up on obscure grammar, or jumping into the sea.
+These days, she can usually be found living somewhere along the Mediterranean, brushing up on obscure Arabic grammar, or jumping into the sea.

-In between, Ines has cultivated her lifelong fascination with stories and storytelling through filmmaking, writing children stories and podcasting.
+In between, Ines has cultivated her lifelong fascination with stories and storytelling through filmmaking and writing children's stories.
+Ines lives in Cairo.

 Arthur Steiner